Larmbs/QueueType/README.md

 ## Features
  - [] Queue: A basic FIFO (First-In, First-Out) queue.
  - [] SortedQueue: A queue that maintains elements in sorted order.
+ - [] Weighted: Wrapper type to add ordering to any object.

 ## Types